-The Group recorded an increase in net asset per share attributable to equity holders of the holding company from RM0.34 per share in the previous financial year to RM1.29 per share in the current financial year.
+For the same current financial period ended, the Group recorded a net of tax surplus arising from the revaluation of its plantation development expenditure and leasehold land of RM22.4 million.
+Substantially based on the revaluation surplus, the Group recorded an increase in net asset per share attributable to equity holders from RM1.29 per share in the previous financial year to RM1.32 per share in the current financial year.